vermaharshh/ASIC-Design-Class/asic.md

 Step 1: Create a C file named sum1ton.c using leafpad editor.

-Step 2: Now write a C program for sum from 1 to n natural numbers and save it,here i kept n=50.
+Step 2: write a C program for sum from 1 to n natural numbers and save it,here n is taken as 50 for refernce.

 Step 3 : Use gcc compiler to compile the program & run it using ./a.out to observe the output.